-[2:35] We said, “O Adam, live with your wife in Paradise, and shall eat whatever from it from wherever you have wished, but you are not to come near to this tree that you may be with the wrongdoers.”
+[2:35] We said, “O Adam, you shall live with your wife in Paradise, and shall eat whatever from it from wherever you have wished, but you are not to come near to this tree that you may be with the wrongdoers.”

 Moment of death

-The life of the Hereafter starts with the death, which is a peaceful event for those who believed in their Lord while it is a terrible event for those who disbelieved in their Lord.
+The life of the Hereafter starts with the death, which is a peaceful event for those who believed in their Lord and His revelations while it is a terrible event for those who disbelieved in their Lord and His revelations.
 Even, two different groups of angels are given responsibility to terminate the lives of people on earth.
 The angels those who terminate the lives of the righteous are al-naashitaat while the angels those who terminate the lives of the unrighteous are al-naazi’aat.
-The angels of death (al-naashitaat) invite the believers to enter Paradise with the greeting of “Peace be upon you” (16:32) when they take their souls gently (79:2), while the believers know that they have been forgiven by their Lord and made them honorable (36:26-27).
+The angels of death (al-naashitaat) when they take their souls gently (79:2), while the believers know that they have been forgiven by their Lord and made them honorable (36:26-27).
 On the other hand, the angels of death (al-naazi’aat) beat the disbelievers on their faces and rear ends (8:50, 47:27) giving painful retribution (6:93) when as they snatch their souls away from them (79:1) while the disbeliever says: “My Lord, send me back (23:99) so that I may do good in what I have left behind” but there is a barrier to prevent the disbelievers from going back until the day they are resurrected (23:100).
 The disbeliever also says: “My Lord, if You could delay this for a short while, I would then be charitable to be with the righteous (63:10)” but there will be no delay for any soul when its term has come (63:11):

 [79:2] (I swear) By the angels who take (the souls of the righteous) gently.